The complexity of entanglement embezzlement: Schatten norm complexity bound

+where $p\geq 1$.
+The norms are not influenced by local unitary operations, and therefore the time derivative of $\|\rho_i^{(n)}(t)\|_p$ will only be influenced by the $h^i$ term of the control Hamiltonian.
+This gives the following lower bound:

 where $\Tr_{\bar i} \equiv \Tr_{i+1,...,n}$, and the inequalities were obtained by using the triangle inequality.
-Recall that the Schatten norms are monotonic with respect to $p$, for $p \geq 1$, and in addition, the trace norm is monotonic under a partial trace \cite{rastegin2012relations}, \ie the norms satisfy
+Recall that the Schatten norms are monotonic with respect to $p$, for $p \geq 1$, and in addition, the trace norm (which equals the Schatten 1-norm), is monotonic under a partial trace \cite{rastegin2012relations}, \ie the norms satisfy

 Using this observation, we obtain,

 where the triangle inequality has been used in the third inequality, and H\"{o}lder's inequality together with the fact that any state has unit trace norm gave the final line.
 Notice that the above is valid for any choice of $p$.